-Compare several different exchange services and banks to make sure you get a fair deal on your currency exchange and see which gives the best rate.
+Compare exchange rates with several different providers and banks to make sure you get a fair deal on your currency exchange and see which gives the best rate.
 It’s important to do that rather than simply looking at the upfront fees.
 Exchange services are competing for your business, and so often claim to offer fee free, or zero % commission currency exchange, but actually their fees are frequently built into the exchange rate they offer you.
 That’s not transparent, and can mean you pay more than you have to for your currency.

 Exchange rates change all the time, so the easiest way to check the rate for your currency pairing is to google it, or use a handy currency converter.
 You can then compare this to the exchange rates given by banks or currency exchange services, to make sure there aren’t any fees being hidden in the rate given.

 In most cases, the best deals on currency exchange are not going to be found at the airport.